 Post independence Chaudhary Raghvendra Singh took up the challenge of providing homes for the teeming vast population displaced by the partition, and formed DLF, to set up 21 colonies in South Delhi.
 His vision is still carried on by DLF and has translated into the mission of Building India.

-A pioneer in welfare for ex-servicemen, Chaudhary Raghvendra Singh was a member of the Executive Council of World Veteran Federation and British Common Wealth League for more than two decades.
+He pioneered welfare reforms for Ex Servicemen, Chaudhary Raghvendra Singh was a member of the Executive Council of World Veteran Federation and British Common Wealth League for more than two decades.
 He attended a number of international conferences in UK, Canada, Austrailia, France, Holland and Japan and brought in the experience to help introduce welfare measure for Indian Jawans.
 He formed Indian Ex-Serviceman Association to give a unified platform for interaction with Government for their welfare.
 He was appointed as a member of the Punjab post war reconstruction Fund Committee after the second World War.
 He also worked as a member of Punjab State Soldires, Sailors and Airmen Board.
 On the outbreak of the Chinese aggression in 1962, Chaudhary Saheb was nominated by Punjab government on National Defence Committee.
 The President of India honoured him by conferring the rank of Hony Lt Col. in the Jat regiment and presented a special citation.

 Chaudhary Raghvendra Singh is also considered the father of co-operative movement in Delhi.
 He was the President of Delhi State Co-operative Bank for over 20 years, during which it emerged as the best State Co-operative banks in India.
 He later on, got elected to Delhi Assembly on the formation of the state.
 Throughout his life, Chaudhary Saheb has been actively associated with the Boards of management of various charitable trusts, educational institutions and other philanthropic activities.